Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

 However, if these resources fall into the wrong hands, they can be used to spy on you and your family.

-To avoid this, physically disable these features when not in use, usually accessible through system settings or by covering the camera with an appropriate cover.
+To avoid this, physically disable these features when not in use, usually accessible via the system settings or by covering the camera with an appropriate cover.

 3. Use an external streaming device

-If security is a big concern for you, considering using an external streaming device like Roku, Chromecast, or Apple TV might be a good alternative.
+If security is a major concern for you, considering using an external streaming device such as Roku, Chromecast or Apple TV could be a good alternative.

-These devices typically do not have cameras or microphones, offering an additional layer of security by eliminating these entry points for potential attackers.
+These devices generally don't have cameras or microphones, offering an additional layer of security by eliminating these entry points for potential intruders.

-Smart TV manufacturers frequently release software updates that patch known security vulnerabilities.
+Smart TV manufacturers frequently release software updates that fix known security vulnerabilities.

 Set your TV to update automatically or manually check for updates regularly.